 1: North American cars had two fans connected in parallel, other markets only have a single fan.

-2: All 4-cylinder cars have an in-line fuse in the fan circuit.
+2: All 4-cylinder cars have an in-line fuse under the fusebox in the fan circuit.
 This fuse is fed from the white/brown (ignition relay, but see below) circuit, then feeds the thermostatic switch with a green wire.
-Be aware that this green wire is nothing to do with the main green circuit that is fused from the 2nd fuse up in the 4-way fuse block.
+Later models from some time in 1978 had a second in-line fuse between a white/brown and a green feeding the indicators, heater fan and GT HRW.
+Be aware that these green wires are electrically separate from the main green circuit that is fused from the 2nd fuse up in the 4-way fuse block.

-3: It seems that early cars with electric fans may have had a fan relay before they got an ignition relay, and when they got the ignition relay the fan relay was deleted.
+3: It's possible that early cars with electric fans may have had a fan relay before they got an ignition relay, and when they got the ignition relay the fan relay was deleted, but I've not seen any diagrams that show this.
 The Parts Catalogue shows a 3-terminal relay the same as for the V8s, but in order to use this the sensor switch would have to be wired differently, probably he same as for the V8s.

 4: Some owners have moved the white/brown wire for the fans from its usual position on the 4-way fuse block to a spare brown spade.
 This results in the fans continuing to run when the ignition has been turned off, or indeed, starting to run after you have left the car.
 Nothing earth-shattering in doing so - except that a fault could cause the fans to flatten the battery, or in the worst case start a harness fire.